olib963/javatest/README.md

 - A module that allows for generative property testing & parameterised testing more generally.
 - A way to add arbitrary logs to your test cases.
 - The ability to select how different parts of your test stream is run e.g. some in sequence the rest in parallel.

+## Rationale

+(A.K.A.
+Why even bother?)

+While there is nothing wrong with existing test frameworks, I think the language and engineering practices have come a long way since their conception, my hope is this framework will help to leverage these changes in a few ways.

+1. Current frameworks tend to be **Annotation** and **Exception** driven, this framework aims to be **Function** and **Value** driven.
+The idea is that these tests will be more composable and easier to reason about.

+2. _If you know how to write a Java application, I think you should automatically know how to write the tests_.A lot of test frameworks require you to learn a new syntax and require your test code to be written in a completely different style from your production code, `JavaTest` tests are written in pure functional java.

+3. A test should ideally only test one thing and should certainly test _at least_ one thing.
+Since all tests must return an assertion value the compiler will enforce both of these for you.
+This also has the benefit that you will always know where the test is failing (the last line) and don't need to create and wrangle stack traces in order to locate your failures.

+4. Constructing your test functions no longer requires magic invocations of test classes (at the minor loss of having to declare where your tests are).
+This means injecting parameters into your tests becomes easier and can be checked at compile time instead of runtime.
+For example the parameterised tests in JUnit requiring runtime type checks on arguments and sometimes a CSV parser to take statically defined values and assign types to them, this can just be replaces with typed parameter generation for your test functions.
+It will also be easier to reason about the flow of tests and parameters.